-Because there are so many options to choose from in the market, and because boxing is one of the coolest sporting activities out there, it is tough to purchase a pair of the best boxing gloves for yourself.
+Because there are so many options to choose from in the market, and because boxing is one of the coolest sporting activities out there, it is tough to purchase a new pair of top quality boxing gloves for yourself.

-There are so many types of boxing gloves out there; which one is the best for you?
+There are so many types of boxing gloves out there; which one is the most suitable for you?